Acro-polis/constitution/Proposals-and-Voting-Policy.md

 2. Voting on a proposal
 3. Adopting a proposal

-Within each of these phases there are two different methods described.
-A synchronous method and an asynchronous method.
+Within each of these phases there are describred two methods, one for asynchronous shared proposals and one for synchrnous shared proposals.

 ## Creating and Sharing proposals
 ### Creating and sharing a Asynchronous proposal